AED Use on Children and Infants: A Lifesaving Guide

 Can you use AED on an infant?

 AED devices are manufactured with adults in mind.
-However, rescuers can also use this lifesaving device on children and infants with suspected SCA if a manual defibrillator with a trained rescuer is not immediately available.
-AEDs have pediatric settings and defibrillator pads that can be adjusted, making them safe for infants and young children weighing less than 55 pounds.
-The American Heart Association recommends that pediatric electrode pads be used on children under eight and infants, while adult pads can be used for children eight years and older.
+However, rescuers are allowed to use this lifesaving device on children and infants with suspected SCA if a manual defibrillator with a trained rescuer is not immediately available.
+AEDs have pediatric settings and defibrillator pads that is adjusted, making them safe for infants and young children weighing less than 55 pounds.
+The American Heart Association recommends that pediatric electrode pads be used on children under eight and infants, while adult pads is used for children eight years and older.

 Safety of Using AEDs on a Child